About PW2PA Alliance

 Our goal is to eliminate the potential for fatalities and permanent disabilities while systematically reducing all other injuries, ensuring everyone returns home safely.

 The PW2PA Alliance has a strict zero tolerance to alcohol and drugs and will continue to maintain a strict regime of testing to ensure that the wider project team and local communities are safe every day.

 The PW2PA Alliance is continuously monitoring government health advice regarding the coronavirus pandemic so that we can effectively protect our people and operations.

-- Effective schedules for cleaning of hard surfaces multiple times per day
+- effective schedules for cleaning of hard surfaces multiple times per day; and

-All PW2PA Alliance staff and workforce are updated on the latest government advice and further controls through daily pre start meetings and toolbox talks from dedicated project COVID-19 Support Officers.
+The Alliance workforce is constantly provided with the latest government advice through pre-start meetings and toolbox talks from dedicated COVID-19 Support Officers assigned to the project.

 In working with stakeholders and the community, the PW2PA Alliance will always endeavour to:

-- Arrange engagement activities at times and places that are convenient to community members, including residents and businesses and other stakeholders, and provide online options where practical to reach a broader audience
+- arrange engagement activities at times and places that are convenient to community members, including residents, businesses and other stakeholders, and provide online options, where practical, to reach a broader audience;

-- Acknowledge and understand diverse views on the projects
+- acknowledge and understand diverse views on the projects; and

 The PW2PA Alliance also acknowledges the vast and diverse population who live, work and enjoy life in the communities on which we will be delivering the projects.